cheevahagadog/nathan-cheever-blog/content/post/mental_models_1.md

 Orienteering is another way to navigate.
 The difference is that in orienteering you use universally applicable rules to find your position, rather than relative features.

 Think of a compass.
-It works no matter where you go, regardless of the unique circumstances of any area or domain you're in.
+It works no matter where you go, regardless of the unique circumstances of any area or domain you're in.[^2]

 With orienteering, you don't have to learn the details of everywhere you go to move around with confidence.
 Knowing universal rules like cardinal directions, the north star, and how the position of the sun during the day aligns with them, frees you from the dependence on topographic thinking alone.